 - Children born out of Wedlock: Detailed information and requirements for children born out of wedlock can be found here.

 - Proof of Termination of All Prior Marriages of Parents (Divorce Decrees/Death Certificates)

 - If you have prior marriages, we need to see proof of how those marriages ended.
 Please bring the original and one copy of each document.
 A translation is needed if the certificate is not in English.

 - Evidence of U.S. Citizen Parent’s Physical Presence in the U.S.

-- If both parents are U.S. citizens at the time of the child’s birth, both parents must prove that they have each resided in the U.S. prior to the birth of the child.
-Both parents’ original U.S. birth certificates are enough to prove residence in the U.S. If a parent cannot submit an original U.S. birth certificate, other acceptable evidence of residence can include proof of registration in U.S. public or private schools (such as transcripts), court records, military records, U.S. employment and income records, medical records, W2 forms (over $10,000) with SSA statement or other similar documents.
+- If both parents are U.S. citizens at the time of the child’s birth, one parent must prove that they have resided in the U.S. prior to the birth of the child.
+If the parent was born outside of the United States, the parent must provide evidence of residence, e.g. proof of registration in U.S. public or private schools (such as transcripts), court records, military records, U.S. employment and income records, medical records, W2 forms with SSA statement or other similar documents.

 University degrees/diplomas will not be accepted – proof of registration or transcripts are required.

 - The application fee for Consular Report of Birth is $100.